kaylumah/hosting/_site/_posts/2023-04-14-csharp-client-for-openapi-revistted.md

 }
 ```

 I don't remember it being possible back in 2021, but you can now change the JSON serializer used in the generated client.
-You can do so by modifying the value of `codeGenerators/openApiToCSharpClient/jsonLibrary` to `SystemTextJson`.
+You can do so by modifying the value of `codeGenerators openApiToCSharpClient jsonLibrary` to `SystemTextJson`.
 If you do not do this, you must install the `Newtonsoft.Json` package, or the generated code will not compile.

 ## Using OpenAPI Reference